-Basic doctrines: the Bible, God, sin, salvation, heaven, assurance of salvation further detailed study
+Basic doctrines: the Bible, God, sin, salvation, heaven, assurance of salvation further detailed study school, parents, and country

 Song Time for K5 presents traditional, patriotic, and learning songs that have delighted children for years and make a lively addition to the classroom.
 The sing-along CD makes song time easy for the teacher and enjoyable for the children.